7 Best Equipment Financing Companies and Loan Options

 • Restaurant and commercial kitchen equipment

 Once the loan is paid off, the borrower owns the equipment outright.
-Most equipment financing loans are secured by the equipment itself, eliminating the need for additional collateral.
+Most equipment financing loans are secured by the equipment itself, often reducing or eliminating the need for additional collateral.

 How Equipment Financing Works